 The highest resolution and lowest light level camera we have tested is the Sony SNC-VB770.
 This amazing camera not only has very high, 4K resolution, it also has a minimum low light sensitivity of 0.007Lux (in color).
 It’s an expensive camera (around $7500), but at night it can see things no other 4K camera can see.

 There are a number of more reasonably priced 4K IP cameras that are priced at under $1000.
 For example, the Hikvision 8-Megapixel dome camera, model DS-2CD4585F-IZH, specifies the low light performance at 0.014 lux @ (ƒ/1.4, AGC on).
 You can also consider the Hanwha PNO-9080R 4K bullet camera.
 This 12-Megapixel camera specifies the low light sensitivity at 0.3lux @ F1.6 in color.
-It includes an IR illuminator and motorized zoom lens.
+It includes an IR illuminator and a motorized zoom lens.

 Some of the new 2-Megapixel cameras have better low light sensitivity than the higher resolution cameras.
-For example the Hikvision DS-2C4526FWD-IZH IP dome camera has an amazing 0.0027 low light sensitivity.
+For example, the Hikvision DS-2C4526FWD-IZH IP dome camera has an amazing 0.0027 low light sensitivity.